EURO GOVT-Hunt for yield boosts low-risk, non-German bonds

 * Spain, Italy worries to continue ahead of Sept.
 ESM ruling

-LONDON, July 16 French, Austrian and Belgian government bonds rallied on Monday, outperforming other euro zone debt, as investors sought assets in countries that offer higher returns than Germany but are less risky than Italy and Spain.
+LONDON, July 16 Belgian, French and Austrian bonds rallied on Monday as investors sought out low-risk government debt that carries a higher return than ultra-low yield German Bunds.

-Confidence in the euro zone's ability to stem selling pressure in its peripheral debt markets is likely to remain low over the next few weeks as Germany's top court set a Sept.
-12 deadline for a decision on whether it would block the latest plans for the permanent ESM euro zone rescue fund.

-That means that the European Stability Mechanism would not be able to use its powers to recapitalise banks or intervene in bond markets any time soon.
+Rising safe-haven demand pushed yields lower on bonds at the safer end of the euro zone credit spectrum as Spain and Italy struggle to retain market confidence that they can keep refinancing debt while reining in their deficits.

+Spreads between German debt and that issued by other highly rated euro zone states narrowed, with the biggest moves seen in shorter-dated bonds as investors shied away from the low or even negative returns offered by German bonds.

 RESCUE DOUBTS

-Investors are fretting about the possibility that Spain may eventually need a sovereign bailout, in addition to a deal of up to 100 billion euros already agreed for its ailing banks.
-If that happened, selling pressure on Italian debt may intensify, and that market is too big for the ESM to save.

-The decision by Germany's constitutional court to allow itself almost two months to reach a verdict on the ESM means any discussion about increasing the size of the fund is even further away than some had hoped.
+Confidence in the ability of the euro zone's rescue plans to shore up Spanish and Italian markets looks likely to remain shaky over the next few weeks after Germany's top court set a Sept.
+12 deadline for a decision on whether it would block the latest plan for the permanent euro zone bailout fund.

+That means the fund will not any time soon be using the new powers granted to it by euro zone leaders last month in the hope that it could stave off a market collapse for Italy and Spain.

-"It just increases the uncertainty and effectively prevents the ESM from being where it should be," said Eric Wand, strategist at Lloyds Bank in London.
-(Additional reporting by William James; editing by Stephen Nisbet)
+"That's not great news as it just increases the uncertainty and effectively prevents the ESM (European Stability Mechanism)from being where it should be," said Eric Wand, strategist at Lloyds Bank in London.

+"But I think after last week, when they said they needed further time, the market kind of understood it wouldn't happen this side of the summer break."

+Elsewhere, U.S. retail sales data may sway expectations ahead of Federal Reserve chairman Ben Bernanke's biannual testimony to the U.S. Congress on the economy on Tuesday and Wednesday, as markets look for signs of whether the Fed will undertake new stimulus measures.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv